 9. Why do we process your personal data and on what justification?

 We process your personal data for the conclusion and fulfilment of a contract or a legal obligation (Art.
 4 para.
 3 and 13 para.
 2 lit. a DSG, Art.
 6 para.
 1 lit. b and c GDPR) and for communication purposes on the basis of your consent at the time of the collection of your personal data (Art.
 4 para.
 5 DSG, Art.
 6 para.
 1 lit. a GDPR).
 You can revoke your consent at any time.

-We process and store your personal data for as long as is necessary to fulfil our contractual and legal obligations or for the purposes stated in section 3.
-We store personal data for the duration of our entire business relationship and for ten years thereafter, as a rule, in order to comply with the statutory storage obligations and to be able to document our legitimate interests.
+We process and store your personal data for as long as it is necessary for the fulfillment of our contractual and legal obligations or the purposes stated in section 3 (for example, the defense of liability claims until the absolute statute of limitations).
+We store personal data for the duration of our entire business relationship and thereafter, as a rule, for ten years in order to fulfill the statutory retention obligations and to be able to document our legitimate interests.

-We have taken appropriate technical and organisational measures to protect your personal data against loss and unauthorised access.
+We have taken appropriate technical and organizational measures to protect your personal data against loss and unauthorized access.